-She told me that after reading an article distributed a few weeks ago that she had ended every seemingly going no-where conversation with a decision-maker with a question.
+A subscriber of this list called me and told me that she found a tip on this website that has worked well for her.
+A few weeks ago she started ending every seemingly going no-where conversation with a decision-maker with a question.

 “Mr. decision maker, I don’t want to be a pain but we obviously service many companies like yourself, could you suggest a time I should be back in touch with you?”